near/community/meetings/infra.md

 - Provide open-source IaC for the community to use including Terraform configurations, Ansible Playbooks, CI/CD configurations, Kubernetes deployments and similiar
 - Immidiate incident response 24/7

+### May 14th 2021
+### Weekly team updates:
+- Started rollout of wasmer 1.0 to testnet (ETA 2 weeks for full rollout)
+- Synced with aurora team on infrastructure related questions
+- Created 20 debugs nodes on testnet for chain team
+- Indexer infrastructure fully automated
+- Small bugfixes across the infra

 ### April 1st 2021:
 ### Weekly team updates: